Genusbiz/docs/developers/how-to/json-web-tokens.md

 - Signature

 ## JWT in Genus
-JsonWebToken has been introduced as a class in the Genus Expression Language, with the following function members: createFromToken and createToken.
+JsonWebToken has been introduced as a class in the Genus Expression Language with the following function members: createFromToken and createToken.

 When using the createToken function in the  you'll need to provide the following items: private key for the certificate, and if required, the root CA certificate that issued the certificate.